“Because there are two types of cheese, string-cheese is one of them…”

 I was already aware of this, but I didn’t realise how difficult it made things.
 You really need to look carefully at each note when you’re spending money and it’s even harder after a few drinks.
 Almost every country in the world has notes of various colour, as opposed to extremely similar shades of the same colour.
 I asked a person I was drinking with about this and his response was, “It just looks better, more formal”.
 I’ll take function over form any day of the week.
 I realise that the money in Australia looks like it was designed by the offspring of Ernie Dingo and Elton John, but at least if I need to find $20 I just pull out an orange one, rather than a handful of green ones and check out the numbers.

-Why are 10 cent coins smaller that five cent coins?
+Why are 10 cent coins smaller than five cent coins?
 And why doesn’t it say “10 cents” anywhere on it?

 - Why isn’t sales tax ever included in the price?

-If it’s a large purchase, you’re never really 100% sure how much it will cost you until you get to the checkout, or you just plain forget it is necessary.
+Maybe it’s just New York, but if it’s a large purchase you’re making, then you’re never really 100% sure how much it will cost you until you get to the checkout, or you just plain forget tax is necessary.
 I needed to buy some screws to put up a shelf so I went to the hardware store and found them for 99¢.
 Perfect, I gave the guy a dollar, but then I remembered sales tax.
 Oh yeah, that makes it $1.08, going to have to break a twenty…

 - Why are the ‘Enter’ and ‘Cancel’ buttons on ATMs reversed?